rnmapbox/maps/docs/SymbolLayer.md

 `iconColor`

 #### Description
 The color of the icon.
-This can only be used with sdf icons.
+This can only be used with [SDF icons](/help/troubleshooting/usingRecolorableImagesInMapboxMaps/).

 #### Type
 `color`